 - A strong Chinese community did exist in Deadwood’s early days when as many as 400 Chinese lived in an area of Deadwood, often referred to as the “Badlands.”
 They elected their own mayor and council, as well as establishing their own police force and fire department.

-- In early Deadwood’s days, selling opium and other drugs to the white settlers was a common practice.
+- In early Deadwood’s days, selling opium and other drugs to white settlers was common.

 - Hearst does come to Deadwood and eventually buys the Homestake Mine.